Jose V. Toledo Federal Building and United States Courthouse: Building history

 The courthouse was designed to provide suitable accommodations for important government offices and to demonstrate the commitment of the United States to the Island of Puerto Rico.
 From the initial settlement of San Juan, this harbor side site has been critical to the city's defense and economic development.
 Initially, portions of the site contained a Spanish fortification, the Bastion de San Justo del Muelle, which was built in 1639 (shortly after the city was invaded by the Dutch) and remained in place until 1897.
 The southern portion of the site contained a building that was likely a Spanish custom house constructed during the 1830s.

 In 1898, the U.S. Government took possession of Puerto Rico and established a presence on the island.
 When the United States established a governance structure for Puerto Rico in 1900, the need for public buildings became apparent.

 The structure is composed of two distinct but connected buildings.
 The first building of the complex was designed between 1906 and 1908 by the Office of the Supervising Architect of the Department of the Treasury, led by James Knox Taylor.
 Constructed between 1911 and 1914, it was the island's first significant federal building.
 In 1936, an addition was proposed to accommodate New Deal programs created in response to the Great Depression.
 Congress authorized the expansion the same year, and plans were completed by the Department of the Treasury's Public Buildings Branch under Supervising Architect Louis A. Simon in 1938.
 Construction of the addition was completed in 1940.
 It is a substantial building that was designed independently of the earlier building, although the two are physically connected on the south facade of the 1914 building.

-In 1986 the building was listed in the National Register of Historic Places.
+In 1986 the building was listed in the National Register of Historic Places and on the Puerto Rico Register of Historic Sites and Zones in 2000.
 In 1999 the building was renamed for Jose Victor Toledo.
 Toledo (1931–1980) served as a justice and chief judge in the U.S. District Court, District of Puerto Rico, from 1970 until his death a decade later.